Skip to main content

 4

-SDK returns text to UE
+SDK sends text back to UE

-// Web → UE: Request current score
+// Web → UE: Request the score

 appStream.stream.emitUIInteraction({